Luca-DTU/MLOps_Project/reports/README.md

 >
 > Answer:

---- We have used the hugginface transformers framework which reduced the amount of Boilerplate in the codebase and offered a lot of ad hoc integration with external software.
-For example it logged experiments to weights & biases by default.
+--- We have used the Hugginface Transformers framework which reduced the amount of boilerplate in the codebase and offered a lot of ad hoc integration with external software.
+For example it logged experiments to Weights & Biases by default.
 Another example of a very noticeable reduction in boilerplate is in the inference part of the project, it was useful when we created the fastApi since a wrapper named 'TextClassificationPipeline' could take in a tokenizer and a model and then predict based on a string-input directly in one line of code.
-This way we avoided to do complicated data set-up which the model would require to run.
+This way we avoided to do complicated data set-up.
 Moreover we used the trainer class to train the model. ---

 ## Coding environment